AlexKhymenko/ngx-permissions/README.md

 ## Implemented Guards

 ### Can Activate Guard
-NgxPermissionsGuard implements CanActivate interface for examples you can see above
+NgxPermissionsGuard implements CanActivate interface, see examples above.

 ### Can Load Guard

 NgxPermissionsGuard implements CanLoad Interface.
-Functionality is the same as with canActivate
+Functionality is the same as canActivate

 ```typescript
 const appRoutes: Routes = [